 If you’re reading this then you’ve probably been asked by your local planners or funders to undertake a site environmental survey, including intrusive investigation where necessary, to establish any environmental risks that may exist on your site.

-The process to achieve this is fairly straight forward and follows a standard method – see CLR11 for more details.
+The process to achieve this is fairly straight forward and follows a standard method – see LCRM for more details.

-Firstly you require, what is called in the trade, a ‘Phase I Report’ that should include;
+Firstly you require, what is called in the trade, a ‘Phase 1 Report’ that should include;

-- Historical research from available maps, plans, records, etc to discover the past and current activities of the site and those of adjoining properties to establish the historical usage and any likely sources of contamination e.g pollution incidents
+- Historical research from available maps, plans, records, etc to discover the past and current activities of the site and those of adjoining properties to establish any likely sources of contamination e.g pollution incidents

 - Determination of the site’s environmental setting i.e. location, geology, hydrogeology, proximity to open/closed landfill sites, etc.

-- A site walk over – not Google Street View…! (a useful tool but not a replacement for visiting the site and seeing it through trained eyes).
+- A site walk over – not Google Street View!
+(It’s a useful tool but not a replacement for visiting the site and seeing it through trained eyes).